michaelScopic/michaelScopic/README.md

 _Legacy username (if you need it for some reason): `Michael_Scopic.zsh#0102`_

 **Note: Please tell me how you found my Discord so that I don't ignore you thinking you're a bot or scammer/troll.**
+  - If I reject your friend request, just send it again.
+It will tell me that you actually want to talk to me.
 ## Discord status meaning:

 🟢 Online = Online and active, I will respond if you ping me.

 🌙 Idle = Online but AFK, it might take me a little to respond (usually within minutes).
 Sometimes I'll appear idle if I'm not in the best of moods.
 You may still message me, just don't be annoying.

-⚪ Offline = Busy or sleeping.
+⚪ Offline = Busy, at work, or sleeping.
 If I'm sleeping, don't expect a response soon.

 ⛔ Do not disturb = __Please DO NOT ping me__, I am not in a good mood. _I will probably not respond unless we are very close._ This status usually goes away quickly :)